A simulation framework for the design of a station-based bike sharing system: Simulation framework

+It is worth mentioning that the framework can consider different types of days characterized by a set of features like the type of weekday (i.e., working day, Saturday, Sunday), weather (sunny, rainy), and month (from January to December).

+It is easy to see that the type of day may have a direct influence on the inclination of users to use the system.
+Thus, both the forecast of the balance and the stochastic processes representing the request are determined after the choice of a type of day.

+The efficiency of a setting may also depend on the type of day, but setting choice is up to the management, who can plan different settings (e.g., shifts) according to the season or weekday.
+According to data dependency on the features of the type of day, the simulator covers events happening in a single day and time spans in the interval $[0,H]$ where 0 corresponds to 00:00:00 and H to 24:00:00.

-\subsection{Forecast of the requests}
+\paragraph{Forecast of the requests.}

-To take decisions at the operational level, such as the relocation of bikes among the stations, its important to be able to forecast the usage of the system by its users.
+To take decisions at the operational level, such as the relocation of bikes among the stations, it is essential to be able to predict the behavior of the users of the BSS.
 Let us denote by $\bar{b}_{i}^+(t)$ and $\bar{b}_{i}^-(t)$ the forecast of the number of bikes that the users wish to return or rent, respectively, at station $i$ in the time interval $[0,t]$.
-Let the forecast of the \textit{balance} between desired rentals and returns be defined as $\bar{f}_{i}(t) = \bar{b}_{i}^+(t) - \bar{b}_{i}^-(t)$.
-It must be specified that $\bar{f}_{i}(t)$ represents difference of bike return and rentals in the interval $[0,t]$ regardless of the status of the station at time $t$, meaning that it might assume negative values or values greater than the capacity of station $i$.
-This is due to the fact that $\bar{f}_{i}(t)$ represents the need of transportation by bike of the users and therefore does not take into account the stock and the capacity of a station.
+The forecast of the \textit{balance} between desired rentals and returns is thus defined as $\bar{f}_{i}(t) = \bar{b}_{i}^+(t) - \bar{b}_{i}^-(t)$.
+It must be specified that $\bar{f}_{i}(t)$ represents the difference of bikes that users wish to return and wish to rent in the interval $[0,t]$ regardless of the actual status of the station at time $t$, meaning that it might take negative values or values greater than the capacity of station $i$.
+This is because $\bar{f}_{i}(t)$ represents the need of bikes and does not take into account the stock and the capacity of a station.